elekind/readerX/README.md

 # readerX
-Locally hosted reader-mode Flask app with templates for websites.
+Locally hosted reader-mode Flask app with templates for news-sites.

+Currently has templates for

+The Economist
+The Hindu
+Indian Express